gosub-com/Zurfur/README.md

     // This comment is public documentation.
-    // Use `name` to refer to variables in the code. fun main(args Array<Str>)
+    // Use `name` to refer to variables in the code. fun main(args List<Str>)
         Log.info("Hello World, 2+2=${2+2}")

-Methods are declared outside of the type and must use the `my` keyword to refer to fields or other methods in the type:
+Methods are declared outside of the type and use the `my` keyword to refer to fields or other methods in the type:

     // Declare a method for strings
     fun Str.rest() Str
         return if(my.len == 0, "" : my.subRange(1))  // `subRange` is defined by `List`

-Generic methods defined on generic types automatically pass their type parameters to the receiver type (e.g. use `Map.madd<K,V>`, not `Map<K,V>.madd<K,V>`):
+Methods defined on generic types automatically pass their type parameters to the receiver type (e.g. use `Map.madd<K,V>`, not `Map<K,V>.madd<K,V>`):

     // Declare a method to multiply and add three keys on Map<K,V>.